joelhawksley/identity/components/slides.md

 ^ As we implemented these components in numerous places throughout our views,

-^ we caught several cases where we weren't setting the title attribute as we were supposed to
+^ we exposed several cases where we forgot to set the title attribute,

 ---